Exact Hard Monotonic Attention for Character-Level Transduction: Abstract

 \section{Abstract}

-Many common character-level, string-to-string transduction tasks, e.g. grapheme-to-phoneme conversion and morphological inflection, consist almost exclusively of monotonic transduction.
-Neural sequence-to-sequence models with soft attention, which are non-monotonic, often outperform popular monotonic models.
-In this work, we ask the following question: Is monotonicity really a helpful inductive bias in these tasks?
+Many common character-level, string-to-string transduction tasks, e.g., grapheme-to-phoneme conversion and morphological inflection, consist almost exclusively of monotonic transductions.
+However, neural sequence-to-sequence models that use non-monotonic soft attention often outperform popular monotonic models.
+In this work, we ask the following question: Is monotonicity really a helpful inductive bias for these tasks?
 We develop a hard attention sequence-to-sequence model that enforces strict monotonicity and learns a latent alignment jointly while learning to transduce.
 With the help of dynamic programming, we are able to compute the exact marginalization over all monotonic alignments.
 Our models achieve state-of-the-art performance on morphological inflection.
 Furthermore, we find strong performance on two other character-level transduction tasks.
-Code is available at \url{https://github.com/shijie-wu/neural-transducer}.
+Code is available at \url{https://github.com/shijie-wu/neural-transducer}.\looseness=-1